Merck/3D_Tumor_Lightsheet_Analysis_Pipeline/Readme.md

 ## Description

-This repo provides code for **3D Histology applications for drug discovery** paper.
+This repo provides code for lightsheet imaging data analysis pipeline for extraction of quantitative readouts regarding vascular volume and drug penetration in tumors.

 **A custom data analysis pipeline was developed to enable rapid analysis of tumor lightsheet datasets.
 Key goals of this analysis pipeline are:**